tiagoharumitsukodama/tiagoharumitsukodama/README.md

 - 👯 I am looking to work with a communicative team.
 - 💬 I can aggregate with creative solutions in both backend and frontend.
 - 📫 My email for contact: tiago.kodama@gmail.com
-- ⚡ A fun fact about me: I like to play the first versions of Pokemon.